cloudfoundry-community/webconfig-example-app/README.md

 type web.Config
 ```

 In the above example, we targeted the `Development` environment.
-Using this configuration file, your web.Config will now have the development environment configuration values:
+Using this configuration file, your web.Config will now have the development environment configuration values.
+Observe these values are different than the original `web.Config` file in the app repository:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>